ClaudioMartino/IIIF-Downloader/README.md

 All the images of the document at the highest available quality will be downloaded on your computer, named with a progressive number (`p001.jpg` et cetera).

-The manifest can be a file on your computer or a http(s) link. `manifest` is the default value.
+The manifest can be a file on your computer or a http(s) link.
 You can also use a collection of manifests: the script will recognize it and download all the files from the manifests in different directories.

 ![Screenshot of the downloader.](img.png)